Staars/MGC3130_for_tasmota/README.md

 ## COMMANDS: (will likely change in the future)
 * SENSOR91 0 - stop cursor mode (enable gestures)
 * SENSOR91 1 - start cursor mode (disable gestures)
-* SENSOR91 2 - stop airwheel mode (enable circle gestures: CW and CCW)
+* SENSOR91 2 - stop airwheel mode (enable circle gestures: CW and CCW) are published

 ## CONSIDERATIONS:
 This is an extemely versatile sensor and the main problem is not to get it to work somehow in TASMOTA, but to make it usable in a sensible way.
 We can measure and publish all kinds of data in parallel, but this will likely end up in an unusable situation.